StergiosHariop/Weather_App/README.md

 https://www.theodinproject.com/courses/javascript/lessons/weather-app

-User can fetch weather from anywhere around the world using city names and zip codes (even using his own location!:) ).
+User can fetch weather from anywhere around the world using city names and zip codes.
+Button to get weather based on users geolocation.

 - Async and Await used
 - HTML Geolocation